Hierarchical contagions in the interdependent financial network

 To illustrate the hierarchical cascades, we consider the adverse scenario in EBA 2018 EU-wide stress test.
 The initial shock to the values of 20 types of external assets is extracted from the adverse scenario as of 2020.
 The failure thresholds $\underline{\mathbf{v}}$ are set to $\theta$ times the IFRS 9 restated figures at the end-2017 (which is the actual balance sheet data).
 Various levels of $\theta$ are chosen to test the cascade process.
 If a bank fails, then the loss in value is $\beta\underline{v}_i$, where $\beta$ is set to 0.3 for lower failure cost and 0.8 for higher failure cost.

 We examine the results for $\textit{Anan}$ network, $\textit{Ha\l{}a}$ network and $\textit{Maxe}$ network respectively.
 In Table~\ref{Tb:Stress:Test}, Panel A and B display the hierarchies of cascades for $\textit{Anan}$ reconstructed network.
 In case of $\theta=0.971$, there are 5 banks hit its failure point under the initial shock.
 For both levels of failure costs, cascades do not occur.
 We then raise $\theta$ to 0.973 and see how cascades occur.
 In this case, there are 17 banks failed under the initial shock.
 Then DZ Bank, BayernLB and ING are triggered by a contagion when $\beta=0.3$.
-When failure cost is raised to 0.8, three more banks (EBS, GLE and UNCRY) are failed in this hierarchy.
+DZ Bank fails mainly due to its exposure to ACA and BNP.
+BayernLB fails mainly due to its exposure to HSBC and DNB.
+ING fails due to its exposure to RBI.
+When failure cost is raised to 0.8, two more banks (EBS and UNCRY) are failed in this hierarchy.
 In the next cascading round, when $\beta=0.3$, LBBW and BBVA are triggered to fail due to their exposures to the former two rounds of failed banks.